berklee-epd/mtec345-homework/ethan-bessette/research-work/analysis/README.md

 The intro transitions into the next section with a processed vocal/synth run and an angry scream before the beat drops into a new tonal center.

-#### Chorus and
+#### Chorus
 Hard-style with pulsing, heavily distorted/noisy bass, with the lyrical motif repeating on top in a robotic grating tone.

 - the tone was achieved by processing the vocals using I AM CHOIR
 - The noisy signal is likely due to generation using

 #### Verse
 The verse features a call and response between the vocals mentioning various objects and concepts, and distorted drums and bass.